All Rights Reserved for Just Business© by Tajanara Scott aka Afrodite107.

 “Excuse me.”
 He said, before answering.
 “Yes, Lewis?”

-"Sorry to interrupt but there's two ICE agents who would like to spoke to you."
+“Sorry to interrupt but there are two ICE agents who would like to speak to you.”
 She replied.
 I gasped.
 He looked at me with a brow in the air.

 “Yes sir.”
 She answered.

 “Did they give you a reason?”

 “No, but I’ll ask, one moment please.”
 She said.
 He puts the call on hold.

 “Do you know anything about this?”
 He asked.
 I bit my lip, nodding.

 He raised a brow at me.
 “Are you here illegally?”
 He asked.

 “I wasn’t but my visa expired.”